 Activities for children entering grades 5 to 8

 There is no morning extended day during the post-camp week.

 Important Information About Journeys Camp

 The structure of each day depends on the scheduled trip and is determined by the Journeys Unit Leader in conjunction with the Journeys staff, the Director of Summer Programs, and the program staff at the site the group is visiting.
-Our goal is to leave campus by 9:30 each morning and return in time for a free swim block in the afternoon.
+Our goal is to leave campus by 9:30 a.m. and return at 3 p.m. for a free swim.
 Swim lessons are not offered as a part of this program.

 Journeys campers must participate in the entire week of the program.
 We do not provide on-site alternative programming for children who cannot or do not wish to participate in one of the scheduled activities.
 If you need to schedule an appointment during the time that your child is enrolled in Journeys, please do so before 9 a.m. or after 3:30 p.m.
 Otherwise, you will need to keep your child home from camp for the entire day.

 Since Journeys campers will spend time on a bus each day, children may bring with them things to do during travel, including electronics, if they wish.
 Anything that children bring with them is only for use on the bus and is not the responsibility of Belmont Day School or its staff.
 We reserve the right to take away or restrict specific items on a case-by-case basis at the discretion of the counselors.

 If your child is interested in our program, but you anticipate they will need assistance in participating fully, please contact the director to determine if Belmont Day is the right fit and, if so, how to make your child’s experience successful.
 Because we travel off campus every day on a school bus, we are less able to successfully meet the mental, emotional, and health needs of some campers.